 In fact, HF trading has been around since the nineties, back when the uptick rule was still in place and co-location was a term out of Star Trek.
 But it was small potatoes then, confined to a few niche players like Renaissance, and certainly lacked the firepower to engineer 500-point market swings.

-The big problem with this solution is that HF trading now account for up to 70% of the daily trading volume.
-Ban them, and the market volatility will shrink back to double digit trading ranges that will put us all asleep.
+The big problem with this solution is that HF trading now accounts for up to 70% of the daily trading volume.
+Ban them, and the market volatility will shrink back to double-digit trading ranges that will put us all asleep.